cs-uob/COMS20012/docs/labs/lab 5.md

 of any lab redownloading the VM images.
 If you have an X86-based Linux machine of your own, you might get away with using your own machine; if you have a Mac you will need to use the lab machines.
 If you have Windows you *might* get away with it.

-1. On your host machine, open a terminal in you home directory (or whatever directory you are asigned which has good memory).
+1. On your host machine, open a terminal in your home directory (or whatever directory you are asigned which has good memory).
 Make a directory `mkdir CS_vagrant`
 2. `cd CS_vagrant` and then make another directory `mkdir seclabs`
 3. `cd seclabs`
 4. `vagrant init hashicorp/bionic64`.
 5. `vagrant up`.
-First time, this is will download Ubunut 18.04-64.
+First time, this will download Ubuntu 18.04-64.
 It will take a while.
 Once done, we are ready to launch this VM.
 6. Lets ssh our new VM. `vagrant ssh`
 7. You are in your new VM.
-This VM shares a folder from your host machine, which is the same folder from where you lanched your VM, i.e. `seclab`.
-This folder is mapped to `/vagrant` in you VM. if you do `cd /vagrant`, you can see the content of your host folder.
-We will use this folder for all our work (i.e. you can copy your files in seclab folder and access tem from /vagrant folder from VM).
+This VM shares a folder with your host machine, which is the same folder from where you lanched your VM, i.e. `seclabs`.
+This folder is mapped to `/vagrant` in your VM. if you do `cd /vagrant`, you can see the content of your host folder.
+We will use this folder for all our work (i.e. you can copy your files in seclabs folder and access them from /vagrant folder from VM).
 8. This VM is running a fresh Ubuntu.
 So, we need to get few things installed in this.
 Lets do it.
 Run these commands.
 9. `sudo apt update`
 10. `sudo apt install build-essential` This will install gcc.